christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

 {% endhighlight %}

 As we can see everything inherits from an instance of an Object.
 You might ask the question, why does an instance of an Array inherit from an instance of an Array?
+Or an instance of a Function from an instance of a Function?
 Actually it is not.
-The instance of an Array is inhereting from an instance of an ArrayPrototype.
+F.ex. the instance of an Array is inhereting from an instance of an ArrayPrototype.
 The Array constructor is not the constructor that created the array on the prototype.
-It is actually the ArrayPrototype constructor that has created a complete array, with all its methods etc. The "new Array()" is just a constructor that decorates a new Array object and attaches the "complete array" to it as its prototype.
+The ArrayPrototype constructor is what actually defines a complete array, with all its methods etc. The Array constructor is just a constructor that decorates a new Array object and attaches the instance of the ArrayPrototype object to it.
 Actually, if your application only needed one array, you could have used Array.prototype everywhere in your app :-)

 {% highlight javascript %}